 When I hear the word Q10, I immediately think antioxidant.
 The Inkey List Q10 Serum is exactly that, a powerful antioxidant serum that protects, hydrates, and targets the signs of aging.
-This pale yellow creamy serum is formulated with Syn®-tacks, a dual peptide, which supports the formation of collagen, plus squalane for hydration and antioxidant protection.
+This pale yellow creamy serum is formulated with Syn®-tacks, a dual peptide, which supports the formation of collagen, plus squalane for its emollient and moisturizing properties.

 The serum targets the appearance of fine lines and wrinkles while protecting against environmental stressors.
 Formulated at a pH of 5.89, this serum helps to protect skin from free radical damage which leads to the signs of aging, hyperpigmentation and loss of elasticity,